by Richard Rowell, Write W.A.V.E. Media Staff

 So, is Pinterest right for you to use in promoting your blog or business?

 It depends on what category you fit into.
-Pinterest is working to become friendlier for businesses all the time.
-They even have business accounts that let you track pin performance.
-Just be sure to have high quality pictures (at least 640 pixels wide) ready to upload that relate to the keywords for which you'd like to have them found.
+Pinterest is becoming friendlier for businesses (and blogs) all the time.
+They have business accounts that let you track pin performance.
+Be sure to have high quality pictures (at least 640 pixels wide) ready to upload that work with the related keywords you want your blog or business to be found for.

 How Best to Use Pinterest for Your Blog or Business

 For bloggers, it’s very easy to take the great pictures you’re already using on your blog (hopefully!) and embed text as a caption on it with the title of your article.
 Obviously, you want those titles to be catchy, as you would in any case.
-In the case of baked goods, you may want to have a blog post with a title such as “10 Ways to Bake the Perfect Loaf of Bread” which you would then put as a caption on a picture of a warm loaf of bread right out of the oven.
+In the case of baked goods, you may want to have a blog post with a title such as “10 Ways to Bake the Perfect Loaf of Bread.”
+Then, put that post title as a caption on a picture of a warm loaf of bread right out of the oven.
 That will definitely entice people to click through and read the article and a lot more likely to re-pin that pin if they find that information useful.

-How Does Pinterest Fit into My Content Marketing and Social Media Plans?
+How Does Pinterest Fit into My Content Marketing and Social Media Plans for my Blog / Business?

-It seems like many people are having great success with Pinterest, including many bloggers, businesses, and writers.
+It seems like many people are having great success with Pinterest in promoting their content, including many bloggers, businesses, and writers.
 If any of you have any Pinterest success stories that you would like to share, we would be thrilled to hear about them!
 Happy pinning!

 by Lyn Lomasi, Staff Writer